Stata 19 MP: Complete Installation and VS Code Integration

 Generic gear icon in taskbarWrong WM_CLASSSee WM_CLASS section below

-Icons disappear after theme switchLight mode theme has no Stata iconsRe-run Part 4 Block 2 — covers all four theme variants
+Icons disappear after theme switchLight mode theme has no Stata iconsRe-run Part 4 Block 2 — covers all theme variants

 Stata flashes open then closesStata not fully initializedConfirm sleep 4 is in the launch block of both scripts